AMD loss bigger than expected as PC sales remain weak

 Su, however, said she expects business to pick up in the second half of the year, pivoting hopes on the release of Windows 10 and new product offerings by the company.

-The dense server system business, formerly known as SeaMicro, helps firms reduce power consumption and improve space efficiency for data centres.
+The dense server system business, formerly known as SeaMicro, helps firms reduce power consumption and improve space efficiency for data centers.

-The company said it recorded a charge of $75 million (50 million pounds) in the first quarter related to the sale of the business as well as an additional $12 million charge related to a restructuring plan last year.
+The company said it recorded a charge of $75 million in the first quarter related to the sale of the business as well as an additional $12 million charge related to a restructuring plan last year.

 AMD's net loss widened to $180 million, or 23 cents per share, in the quarter ended March 28 from $20 million, or 3 cents per share, a year earlier.